-- 4.4.3 Report Statements and Examples - 4.4.3.1 Basic Statement: A statement(s) regarding inclusion or exclusion of individuals must be included in the report.
-Where appropriate, the statement will include the number of genetic markers where an individual cannot be excluded as a contributor.
+4.4.3 Report Statements and Examples

+4.4.3.1 Basic Statement: A statement(s) regarding inclusion or exclusion of individuals must be included in the report.

 Example: The DNA profile obtained from the vaginal swabs (Item 1-2) is CONSISTENT WITH A MIXTURE.
-The DNA profile obtained from the suspect, John Smith (Item 2) cannot be excluded as a contributor to the DNA mixture at 13 genetic markers.
-In addition, the DNA profile obtained from the victim, Sue Jones (Item 1A) cannot be excluded as a contributor to the DNA mixture at 5 genetic markers.
+The DNA profile obtained from the suspect, John Smith (Item 2) cannot be excluded as a contributor to the DNA.
+In addition, the DNA profile obtained from the victim, Sue Jones (Item 1A) cannot be excluded as a contributor to the DNA mixture.